 The WA State Government requires all local governments in Perth and Peel to move to FOGO by 2025.
 The City's early adoption of FOGO is part of our ongoing commitment to reduce waste and reduce greenhouse gases.
 Reducing the amount sent to landfill will also help minimise future landfill charges for disposal of organic waste.

 When did FOGO start?

-We will deliver you a kitchen caddy from March 2021 to help you separate food waste in your kitchen.
-There will be information inside the caddy about when your FOGO collection will start.
+Deliveries of caddies began in March 2021.
+There is information inside the caddy about when your FOGO collection starts.
 Until then, keep using your lime-green lid bin just for garden waste.

 To use your caddy, insert a provided compostable liner and start putting your kitchen scraps in there - vegetable peel, meat scraps, eggshells and the like.
 When full, tie the ends and place the bag in your lime-green lid kerbside bin for weekly collection on your normal bin day.

 Find out more